🎯 THE PLAN

 But of course, one year on the stock market is merely a drop in the ocean.
 How would micro-cap stocks perform over centuries?
 Well, the larger the time scope, the less data we have.
 Again, not many news outlets and analysts cover micro-caps.
 But here’s the catch.
 Do we really need a 10-year overview?

 Remember, we are building a life of freedom.
 Researching micro-caps is time-consuming.
-I don’t know about you, but in 10 years, I want to hold quality businesses, not speculate on what the next unicorn is.
+I don’t know about you, but in 10 years, I want to hold quality businesses long term, not speculate on what the next unicorn is.

 So here’s the plan.
 Maximise earnings from my sales job, obtain as much knowledge as I can about quality businesses, create “the micro-cap fund”, and get out there and test my thesis.